VindyaLenawala/ai-personalized-workout-plans/README.md

-# AI Workout Planner
+# Workout Planner

 ## Overview
-AI Workout Planner is a personalized workout plan generator that creates custom fitness routines based on user inputs.
+Workout Planner is a personalized workout plan generator that creates custom fitness routines based on user inputs.
 By selecting their fitness goals, available equipment, and physical condition, users can receive a tailored workout plan designed to help them achieve their fitness objectives.
 This project leverages **Flask** for the web framework and **Pandas** for data processing.

 ---